adamtow/alarmcuts/docs/English.md

 ## Alarm Tips
 Here are some tips to make sure your Siri Shortcut phrases work properly when run as alarms.

-- **Volume**: Make sure your alarm volume is loud enough for your iOS device can hear the Siri phrase.
+- **Volume**: Make sure your alarm volume is loud enough for your iOS device to hear the Siri phrase.
 - **Speed**: When you record the Siri phrase, say it quickly.
 If you take too long, iOS will stop playing the alarm sound and prompt you to complete the Siri phrase.
 After recording your sound, you can tap **Play Sound** to see if iOS accurately triggers the phrase properly.
 - **Repetitions**: If iOS doesn't recognize your phrase the first time, the alarm ringtone sound will continue to play.
 It may recognize it on subsequent plays.
 - **Background Shortcuts**: Read the section on [Limitations](#limitations) below to understand some of the problems you may face while running shortcuts from a potentially locked device.